Email marketing is one of the highly effective marketing channels for your business, and it is constantly evolving.

 More technology is coming on the way, revolutionizing communication and also the way we market things.

-The companies are already taking up the lead to adapt to the modern upgrades in email marketing, and the very crux of it lies- email marketing automation.
+Companies are already taking up the lead to adapt to the modern upgrades in email marketing, and the very crux of it lies- in email marketing automation.

 If you are a growing business, you need to know how to adapt email automation to your marketing strategy and campaigns.

-So, here is the ultimate guide helping learning about the nuts and bolts of email automation in 2021, and coming years.
+So, here is the ultimate guide to helping you learn about the nuts and bolts of email automation in 2021 and the coming years.